 Note: For the purpose of being recognized by SQL Server and accessing the application database, the user will be impersonating the shared Windows login.
 For the purpose of performing actions via the ReliaSoft applications, the user's actions will be governed by his/her own user account in the ReliaSoft applications.
-In other words, multiple users can connect with the database using the same enterprise connection file, but their activities within the ReliaSoft applications established in their own individual user accounts, and any changes made to the analysis data will be recorded in the application under their own usernames.
+In other words, multiple users can connect with the database using the same enterprise connection file, but their activities within the ReliaSoft applications will be governed by the permissions established in their own individual user accounts, and any changes made to the analysis data will be recorded in the application under their own usernames.